 Now here the main step you have to do is add the long-tail keyword in the first half of the headline.
 This helps in improving the Google ranking because most time people unintentionally use long-tail keywords to search for an article that can solve their problems.
 That’s why if you place the long tail keyword in the headline, then it can give you amazing traffic.
 To help you understand better, here is a three-step process to integrate long-tail keywords in your blog’s headline.

 - The first thing you have to do is research and collect all the good quality long-tail keywords.
-If you don’t know how to do it, then you should jump to the second section of this article first, then come here
+If you don’t know how to do it, then you should jump to the second section of this article first, then come back here

 - Long-tail keywords alone are not enough, you have to look for viral headlines that have already got a good amount of shares and views.
 These kind of posts are very easy to find, you will need to do a little research or you can use applications like BuzzSumo that will help you get the best viral headlines within seconds